chris-pearce/backpack.css/README.md

 - Applies foundational print styles.
 - Applies the nicer `border-box` value for the `box-sizing` property to all elements.
 - Applies sensible OpenType features, e.g.: _enables lining numerals, tabular numerals, and slashed zero, for table content_.
-- Makes all images responsive.
+- Makes all images and videos responsive.
 - Removes margins, paddings, and borders from all elements except `<input>` so that everything is on an even playing field.
 - Removes list bullets.
 - Removes all user-agent styles from heading elements and resets them to have the same styles as the body copy.
+- Removes the "focus ring" for mouse users.

 _And more…_